Webstrates/file-system/README.md

 To use WFS only as a deployment tool, the `--oneshot` parameter can be used.
 This composes the resources and the `index.html`, updates the document on the server and terminates.

 NB: Remember to set up your editor to auto-reload the file on changes.

+**Downloading assets**

+By default, files found in the `assets/` folder are uploaded, but existing assets from the server aren't downloaded.
+When using `--download-assets`, WFS will download (the newest version of) all assets on the server when connecting and continuously listen for new assets and download them as well to maintain a local copy.

 ## How?